BS in Computer Science Degree: Game Development and Simulation Emphasis

 Offered By: College of Engineering and Technology

-GCU is a welcoming Christian university that encourages students in the simulation and game development degree emphasis to become innovators who make valuable contributions to their chosen career fields.
-As you work toward earning your CS degree for game development, you can improve your critical thinking, communication and leadership skills.
-You can gain practical project experience that effectively prepares you for today’s competitive workforce.
+GCU is a welcoming Christian university that encourages you to become an innovator who works toward making valuable contributions to your career field.
+As you work toward earning your CS degree, you will have opportunities to improve your critical thinking, communication and leadership skills through classroom and extracurricular activities.
+You can gain practical project experience that can prepare you for today’s competitive workforce.

 Get More Information